 Description: Thread state for a terminated thread.
 The thread has completed execution.

 State of thread1 after creating it - NEW State of thread1 after calling .start() method on it - RUNNABLE State of thread2 after creating it - NEW State of thread2 after calling .start() method on it - RUNNABLE State of thread2 after calling .sleep() method on it - TIMED_WAITING State of thread1 while it called join() method on thread2 -WAITING State of thread2 when it has finished it's execution - TERMINATED

 Explanation: When a new thread is created, the thread is in the NEW state.
-When .start() method is called on a thread, the thread scheduler moves it to Runnable state.
-Whenever join() method is called on a thread instance, the current thread executing that statement will wait for this thread to move to Terminated state.
-So, before the final statement is printed on the console, the program calls join() on thread2 making the thread1 wait while thread2 completes its execution and is moved to Terminated state. thread1 goes to Waiting state because it is waiting for thread2 to complete it’s execution as it has called join on thread2.
+When the start() method is called on a thread, the thread scheduler moves it to Runnable state.
+Whenever the join() method is called on a thread instance, the current thread executing that statement will wait for this thread to move to the Terminated state.
+So, before the final statement is printed on the console, the program calls join() on thread2 making the thread1 wait while thread2 completes its execution and is moved to the Terminated state. thread1 goes to Waiting state because it is waiting for thread2 to complete its execution as it has called join on thread2.